Cloudflare, Inc. (NYSE:NET) CEO Matthew Prince Sells 52,384 Shares

-Cloudflare, Inc. (NYSE:NET – Get Free Report) CEO Matthew Prince sold 52,384 shares of the business’s stock in a transaction that occurred on Monday, May 6th.
-The stock was sold at an average price of $74.67, for a total transaction of $3,911,513.28.
-Following the sale, the chief executive officer now directly owns 230,612 shares in the company, valued at approximately $17,219,798.04.
-The transaction was disclosed in a legal filing with the SEC, which is available at this hyperlink.
+Cloudflare, Inc. (NYSE:NET – Get Free Report) CEO Matthew Prince sold 52,384 shares of the firm’s stock in a transaction on Wednesday, May 8th.
+The shares were sold at an average price of $72.51, for a total value of $3,798,363.84.
+Following the transaction, the chief executive officer now owns 230,612 shares in the company, valued at $16,721,676.12.
+The sale was disclosed in a document filed with the SEC, which is available at this link.

 Matthew Prince also recently made the following trade(s):